celine3to3/Databases-Lab1/README.md

 # Databases-Lab1

+Uses Pandas to read in the two data files:
-Data Files:Use BS4, Regular Expressions or Pandas to read in the two data files for this assignment:
+Data Files:Use BS4, Regular Expressions or Pandas to read in the two data files:

 Co2.html:
 <TBODY><TR><TD>2002</TD><TD>4</TD><TD>2002.292</TD>...
 <TBODY><TR><TD>2002</TD><TD>5</TD><TD>2002.375</TD>...
 <TBODY><TR><TD>2002</TD><TD>6</TD><TD>2002.458</TD>...
 ...

 SeaLevel.csv
 2002.3797,3.43000,1.23000,,
 2002.4069,1.13000,0.33000,,
 2002.4340,-5.67000,-2.17000,,
 ...

-Where necessary, reduce the data from either Monthly or Daily to Annual data.
-Use Python iterators and reducers to handle converting the data to Annual data.
-Store the data in a Pandas Dataframe.
+Uses Python iterators and reducers to handle converting Monthly or Daily to Annual data.

+Data is stored in a Pandas Dataframe.

 Database:

-Store the Dataframes in an SQLite data base.
-Design a class to interface to the SQLite database:
+Stores the Dataframes in an SQLite data base.
+Uses a class to interface to the SQLite database:

     class Database:
         def __init__(self):